Sheet Pan Pasta Gratin with Kale

 - Meanwhile, chop the kale or chard into small pieces.
 In a large mixing bowl, toss pasta with bechamel and grated Parmigiano Reggiano.
 Fold in chopped kale.

-- Line a jelly roll pan with a sheet of parchment paper.
+- Line a rimmed sheet pan with a sheet of parchment paper.
 Spread macaroni mixture over top.
 Distribute mozzarella or fontina cubes over top.

 - Bake for 25 to 30 minutes, checking after 10 minutes or so.
 (Note: If it looks too brown after 10-15 minutes, reduce oven to 400ºF for the remainder of the cooking time.)
 The gratin should be bubbling and golden at the edges.
 Let sit 10 minutes before serving.